 Samantha McDonald is an experienced, client-focused real estate lawyer, concentrating on business and real estate property law within the firm’s real estate and environmental practice area.
-She represents a wide range of clients and matters, including buyers and sellers of residential and commercial real estate, landlord-tenant disputes and evictions, land use, zoning, and development matters, leasing, and surrounding property issues.
+She represents a wide range of clients and matters, including buyers and sellers of commercial real estate, landlord-tenant disputes and evictions, land use, zoning, and development matters, leasing, and surrounding property issues.

 Samantha appreciates what her clients value most, understanding that “getting the deal done is most important to the client.”
 She enjoys working with clients to resolve matters that people typically don’t have to deal with and can’t always assess on their own.
 She helps her clients navigate various situations, evaluate the types of risks and potential effects involved, and works with clients to achieve exactly what they want while protecting them.